Doom87er/A-Lifeless-World/README.md

     -Parasite
       -A hostile cell that attaches to other cells and changes their functions -make feeder cells produce parasites instead of basic cells

       -Supplier Cell
        -Makes producing energy easier

      -Symbiote?
        -the opposite of the parasite, does good things for your cells

 an actuall reason to play
-    -not to sure what the "end goal" for the player should be -"end goal" *needs* to have a clear path for the player to follow in order to keep consitent progress -the player should be encourged to deviate from this path and get creative -perhaps a puzzle like game with progressivly more chalenging senarios?
+  -not to sure what the "end goal" for the player should be
+    -"end goal" *needs* to have a clear path for the player to follow in order to keep consitent progres -the player should be encourged to deviate from this path and get creative -perhaps a puzzle like game with progressivly more chalenging senarios?

 TODO:
   -add folder for graphics